raspberrypilearning/turtle-tracker/en/step_6.md

 ## Import data from a file

 Scratch allows you to import data from a file.
-This is really useful when you have lots of data that you want to use and would take too long to type in.
+This is really useful when you have lots of data you want to use that would take too long to type in.

 --- task ---
 Select the **Turtle A** sprite, the purple turtle.
 It has lists that have been created, but don't have any coordinates in them.